claralima1/claralima1/README.md

-## Hello,👋
+# Hello👋
-My name is Clara Lima, I am information Technology student at IFRN.💻📚
+## My name is Clara Lima, I am information Technology student at IFRN.💻📚
 ### It's a pleasure to welcome you to my profile!🤗